NetDevOps & How to Apply CI/CD Pipelines to the Network

 The next phase of the NetOps pipeline is testing services to make sure changes do what they were intended to do.
 For example, if changing an ACL policy on a device, one can run a series of tests against that policy to simulate what would happen for multiple scenarios.

-A (as described above) serves to help networking teams adopt modern Agile processes through automation.
+A process (as described above) serves to help networking teams adopt modern agile processes through automation.
 As more and more services are made available, the adoption of Network Infrastructure as Code becomes easier.
-By abstracting and slightly tweaking to abstract the traditional CI/CD pipeline, organizations of all sizes can accelerate the use of network automation.
+By abstracting and slightly tweaking to abstract the traditional CI/CD pipeline, organizations of all sizes can accelerate the use of network automation and orchestration.

 Itential’s NetOps Pipeline & API Services

 At Itential, we’ve been working to make this transition easier for our customers, and in order to help customers embrace Network Infrastructure as Code methodologies, we are building services that better enable network engineers to achieve these goals.
 We also understand that you can’t just up and change everything you do to conform to some new paradigm.
 Our services attempt to align with traditional software engineering practices, while staying flexible enough for customers no matter their level of automation.
 In order to do that, we’ve tweaked the traditional pipeline slightly as the NetOps Pipeline for Network Infrastructure as Code.